Earn a Alabama Scholarship

-Southerners proudly calling the "Yellowhammer State" home can find friendly financial aid with scholarships for Alabama.
-Positioned on the Gulf of Mexico, Alabama is the United States' 24th most populous state with 4.8 million residents.
-College students are often attracted by Alabama's pristine 53-mile coastline, warm climate, championship golf, and scrumptious seafood.
+Southerners proudly calling the “Yellowhammer State” home can find friendly financial aid with scholarships for Alabama Universities and Colleges online or in person.
+Positioned on the Gulf of Mexico, Alabama is the United States’ 24th most populous state with 4.8 million residents.
+College students are often attracted by Alabama’s pristine 53-mile coastline, warm climate, championship golf, and scrumptious seafood.
 Since Athens State University opened in 1822, Alabama has developed a diverse higher education landscape with 41 public and 19 private colleges.
 Alabama offers HBCUs like Stillman College, liberal arts schools like Huntingdon College, and research institutes like the University of South Alabama.
-The U.S. News even ranked the University of Alabama as the country's 46th top public school.
+The U.S. News even ranked the University of Alabama as the country’s 46th top public school.
 Check out the following 15 scholarships to attend first-rate colleges in Alabama.

 1. CollegeCounts Scholarship